JoelDoerfel/google-fitbit-autosave/README.md

 Inside the Google Spreadsheet, once it reloads,  click on the Fitbit menu and select the ‘Sync & Save’ option.

 Voila!
 You're done.

+* Philosophical disclaimer: every piece of working code or software, and every app exists to provide humans a functionality that would not exist in that precise form without it.
+Code creates functions that extend human agency.